 I recently decided to use my macOS machine to create a Red Hat OpenShift cluster.
-After downloading the openshift-install command-line tool and running it, however, I received the following error:
+After downloading the openshift-install command-line tool and running it, however, I received the error shown in Figure 1.

 (Yes, I know the above error is related to the oc command, but it also threw the error and, after I fixed the openshift-install command, I was unable to "unfix" it.)